The following article is reprinted from

 Also, because Ajax allows users to drag and drop from selected environments without having to refresh the entire contents of a page, the SuitePhone version makes for a more seamless experience.

-Of course, there are a number of limitations, as
+Of course, there are a number of limitations, as InfoWorld pointed out in

 its review by Tom Yager.
 Yager notes that the device will not upload or download files.
 However, in a SaaS solution like NetSuite, this limitation may not be a deal breaker for purchasing the device.